panthernet/ThunderED/readme.md

 * Know when your citadels are under attack or low on fuel
 * Know when moon extraction is finished or moon chunk has been blown
 * Know when your sov space is in danger or war has been declared
+* Know when your region or constellation has Sansha Incursion
 * Know who joins or leaves corporations in your alliance
 * Synchronize important EVE mails with Discord
 * Synchronize your ops in FleetUp to remind them in Discord